 Plagiarism in applications will not be tolerated.
 Applicants who plagiarize any portion of their applications by not properly citing sources, including in personal statements, essays, etc., will be disqualified.
 Material misrepresentation (i.e.: lack of candor or truth) at any time during the application or grant period, including during application, interview, test-taking, and the fellowship itself is grounds for selection withdrawal or grant termination, as well as ineligibility for future participation.
-The content of each application must be the work of the applicant alone.
 Potential applicants are advised that their applications will undergo a thorough plagiarism review.
 Every year numerous candidates are disqualified due to copied text from uncited sources appearing in their applications.

 All Fulbright FLTA participants receive a monthly stipend, accident and sickness coverage, and travel support.
 U.S. host institutions provide tuition waivers to support the required coursework.

-Each candidate will be required to submit an online application via the online management system: https://apply.iie.org/FLTA2020 by the July 15, 2019 application deadline.
+Each candidate will be required to submit an online application via the online management system: https://apply.iie.org/FLTA2022 by July 26, 2021 application deadline.

 Incomplete applications will NOT be considered.
 Answer all questions truthfully and as fully as possible.
 Applicants must complete their own applications with no assistance.
 An online application and all documents listed above must be completed and submitted via the online management system.

-Successful candidates will be notified of their awards from early March until late May 2020.
+Successful candidates will be notified of their awards late May 2022.

 Questions about the FLTA Program

-Please review the FAQ (PDF 449 KB) and Application Instructions (PDf 917 KB).
-Visit the Fulbright FLTA website for more information at : https://foreign.fulbrightonline.org/about/fulbright-flta.
+Please review the FAQ (PDF 239 KB) and Instructions for completing the Fulbright FLTA Program Application (DOC 475 KB).
+Visit the Fulbright FLTA website for more information at: https://foreign.fulbrightonline.org/about/fulbright-flta.
 Please email your questions to Tashkent-ELP@state.gov with “FLTA” in the subject line of all emails.